arm-sbc/linux-build/README.md

 The script will guide you through selecting your board, SoC, kernel version, and desired build steps.

-✅ Features
+## ✅ Features

-🧩 Interactive board selection for Rockchip and Allwinner
+- 🌟 Interactive board selection for Rockchip and Allwinner

-🛠️ Builds U-Boot, kernel, and optionally rootfs
+- 🛠️ Builds U-Boot, kernel, and optionally rootfs

-⚙️ Applies patches and defconfigs automatically
+- ⚙️ Applies patches and defconfigs automatically

-💾 Creates bootable SD/eMMC images
+- 💾 Creates bootable SD/eMMC images

-🐧 Supports both legacy and mainline kernel options
+- 🐧 Supports both legacy and mainline kernel options

-🖥️ Optional LXQt desktop setup with network auto-config
+- 🖥️ Optional LXQt desktop setup with network auto-config

+---

-📦 Dependencies
+## 📦 Dependencies

 All required build tools and packages will be installed automatically.

 However, depending on your Linux distribution, you may need to install some packages manually, especially on non-Ubuntu systems.

-⚠️ We recommend using Ubuntu 22.04 or newer for best compatibility.
+> ⚠️ We recommend using **Ubuntu 22.04 or newer** for best compatibility.

-🆘 Support
+## 🆘 Support
 For any issues, feature requests, or integration help, please contact us:

 📧 support@arm-sbc.com